thewtex/docker-opengl/README.rst

                    string, the port is not exposed.
     -r             Extra arguments to pass to 'docker run'.
 E.g.
                    --env="APP=glxgears"
-    -q             Do not output information messages.
+    -q             Do not output informational messages.

 See the *example* directory for a derived image and `run.sh` script that runs the